hpc-uk/build-instructions/pyenvs/ipyparallel/run_ipyparallel_cirrus_gpu.md

 setting up the ipyparallel config and you should be presented with a file explorer style interface for the Cirrus `/work` file system.

 Some example Jupyter notebooks (`*.ipynb` files) along with supporting python scripts can be found in `/work/z04/shared/jupyter`.
-The simplest of these is `ipyparallel-mpi.ipynb`: the notebook uses the `psum.py` script to perform the same summation on all available cores.
+The simplest of these is `mpi-sum.ipynb`: the notebook uses the `psum.py` script to perform the same summation on all available CPU cores.
-A more interesting example is the `parallelpi.ipynb` notebook, which uses the functions defined in `pydigits.py` and the matplotlib package to visualise how frequently digit pairs (00 - 99) occur within the first billion digits of PI.
+More pertinent to GPUs, is the `mandelbrot.ipynb` notebook, which computes a Mandelbrot fractal in parallel using Numba.

 When you have finished with your ipyparallel-enabled Jupyter notebook, simply logout then return to your first Cirrus session and run `scancel -b --signal=TERM <jobid>` with the original Slurm job number.
 This will ensure that all the ipyparallel and Jupyter processes are explicitly shutdown.
 If you do not call scancel the processes will